What to Feed your Dog?

 Home Treats

 Pigs ears are a definite winner.
 There’s also chicken feet, cows ears and rabbits ears but they definitely prefer the pigs ears.
 The cow hoofs and antlers work well for a chew that lasts a long time but the pigs ears are an instant 5 minutes of peace.
-Though the preservatives on the pigs ears are likely to be far from perfect.
-I have some dried beef lung as a bed time treat.
+Though the preservatives on the pigs ears etc are likely to be far from perfect.
+So bones are a healthier natural choice.

 Bones etc